AndreaCatalan567/travel-planner-ai/README.md

 Advanced AI Trip Planner
 =======================

 AI Planner is a travel planning app built with React, Gemini AI, Firebase, and TailwindCSS.
-This guide will help you set up and run the project in your own environment, like VS Code.
+This guide will help you set up and run the project in your own environment.

 Features
 =======================